raghunathan-r/Web-Based-Real-Time-Chat-Application/README.md

 # Web Based Real Time Chat Application
  A project made during the Web Technology and Big Data Course - Semester - 6.
-A chat application made using the knowledge acquired during the course and provides a chat application accessible anytime, anywhere, and from any device.
+A chat application made using the knowledge acquired during the course and providing a chat application that is accessible anytime, anywhere, and from any device.

 [📒 Notion page to track progress and document](https://www.notion.so/raghunathan/LA-1-BD-and-Web-Tech-Lab-a62cd8262e3244d984f31c92e041054f)